justincyk/CPSC449MidtermProject/README.md

 ## Developers: Chandra Lindy, Justin Kim, Nicholas Caro

+### How To Import Database

+1. Import `cpsc449midterm_db.sql` into your MySQLWorkbench

 ### How To Run Via Terminal

 1. Cd to the project directory `cd /path/to/project`
 2. Activate the environment `source bin/activate`
-3. Install requirements `pip install requirements.txt`
+3. Install requirements `pip install -r requirements.txt`
+4. Update username and password with your own in `.env`
-4. Run the flask application `flask run`
+5. Run the flask application `flask run`

 ### How to Access Website

 1. Go on browser and go to `http://127.0.0.1:5000/`
-2. Access the admin account: `Username - admin / Password - admin`
+2. Admin Account Credentials: `Username - admin / Password - admin`